wpzoom/recipe-card-blocks-by-wpzoom/readme.txt

 == Upgrade Notice ==

+= 2.0.1 =
+⚠️ Version 2.0 is a major update and it's possible that it may break old Recipe blocks added in previous posts (Ingredients, Directions).
+Starting with 2.0 version we recommend using the new "Recipe Card Block (schema.org)".

 = 2.0.0 =
 ⚠️ Version 2.0 is a major update and it's possible that it may break old Recipe blocks added in previous posts (Ingredients, Directions).
 Starting with 2.0 version we recommend using the new "Recipe Card Block (schema.org)".